aces/Loris/docs/wiki/01 - STUDY PARAMETERS SETUP/01 - Study Variables/03 - Sites.md

 (_psc_ stands for _Project Study Center_).

-LORIS' default schema defines the first `psc` (`CenterID=1`) as the Data Coordinating Center or "DCC".
-This center is generally used for dummy data and is assumed by the codebase to store non-study data.
+LORIS' default schema defines the first `psc` (`CenterID=1`) as the Data Coordinating Center (DCC).
+This center is generally used for dummy data and it is assumed by the codebase to store exclusively non-study data.
 Therefore, it is not recommended to modify or use this center for registering real participants or study data.

 >  Note: There cannot be more than one center with the same name.

-## Adding Options
+## Adding Site Options

 ### Front End